 - Wrap each chicken piece with bacon and secure with a toothpick.
 Dredge wrapped chicken in mixture and arrange on broiler pan.
 Continue until pan it full.
 Then sprinkle with a bit of black pepper.
 Bake for 25 -30 minutes or until bacon is crisp.
 (If your bacon is thick, cooking time may be as much as 45 minutes.)

-- Cook's note: your prep and cooking time may vary based on your assembly-line "expertise", oven variations and bacon thickness.
+- Your prep and cooking time may vary based on your assembly-line "expertise", oven variations and bacon thickness.

 Recipe adapted from Food Network